AndreaTerenz/Terenziani-BinaryClassificationMachineFailures/README.md

 1. Upload the `cache` folder and `data.csv` to Google Drive
 	- If `cache` is omitted, it will be regenerated automatically
-2. Uncomment the first cell of the notebook to enable mounting a GDrive, remembering to put in the actual path to which you've uploaded the previous two folders
+2. Uncomment the first three cells of the notebook to enable mounting a GDrive, remembering to put in the actual path to which you've uploaded the previous two folders
-	- The cell will also install `imblearn`, the only required package not preinstalled in Colab
+	- This will also install `imblearn`, the only required package not preinstalled in Colab

 ### On your PC